Synergetic theory

 L'énergie électromagnétique matérielle et gravitationnelle by René-Louis Vallée.

-Synergetic theory, also known as "synergy" and referred to by some as a pseudoscientific theory, was developed by René-Louis Vallée and first disseminated in 1971 with the publication of his book L'énergie électromagnétique matérielle et gravitationally (Material and Gravitational Electromagnetic Energy).
+Synergetic theory, also known as "synergy" and referred to by some as a pseudoscientific theory, was developed by René-Louis Vallée and first disseminated in 1971 with the publication of his book L'énergie électromagnétique matérielle et gravitationnelle (Material and Gravitational Electromagnetic Energy).

 The magazine Science et Vie published several articles on the subject, and in 1975, it reported on an experiment that allegedly generated more energy than was input into the system.
 This sparked a long-standing controversy over the discovery of "free energy."
 The following year, La Recherche examined Vallée's book and, under his guidance, commissioned physicists to conduct a rigorous test to verify or refute the initial claims.
 The results were negative: no excess energy was observed.

 A critical examination of the theory in question reveals a multitude of inconsistencies.
 It becomes evident that the author's work is based on his personal beliefs, formulating a set of disconnected equations.
 Vallée opposed modern physics, viewing the theoretical advancements of the 20th century as overly intricate and incompatible with reality.

 Vallée was affiliated with the Alexandre Dufour Physics Circle and supported by free-energy enthusiasts until the early 2000s, which enabled him to achieve a certain degree of media presence before synergetics faded from public discourse.